VadymMakohon/EnergDOWN/README.md

 - Favorite Drinks Overview: See a visual list of your favorite drinks and their caffeine content.
 - Visit Friends’ Profiles: Check out friends’ profiles to see their intake and goals for the day.
 - Friends List: Easily access other users’ profiles and stay connected.

+## Technologies Used

+HTML5 / CSS3 (responsive design)
+JavaScript (for interactive features)

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.